One of the most intriguing—and contentious—aspects of marketing is the psychology of color as it relates to persuasion.

 Studies demonstrate unequivocally that when an item stands out from its surroundings, whether it be text or an image, participants are much more likely to notice and retain it.

-While a sizable majority of consumers prefer color patterns with similar colors, they also like palettes with a sharply contrasting accent color, according to two studies on color combinations, one evaluating aesthetic reaction and the other looking at customer preferences.
+While a sizable majority of consumers prefer color patterns with similar colors, they also like palettes with a sharply contrasting accent color, according to two studies on color combinations, one evaluating aesthetic reaction.
+The other looking at customer preferences.

 In terms of color coordination, this entails constructing a visual framework using accent complementary (or tertiary) colors to contrast with base analogous colors.